noderod/DARLMID/README.md

 PostgreSQL and Redis ports left open instead of merely exposed in case these databases need to be accessed from other servers, this may be modified.

+## Space

+The reinforcement agent operates in a 100x100 m square, which may contain obstacles.
+The obstacles can be either circles or non self-intersecting polygons.
+These obstacles can insect each other or the wall.

+## Required software and libraries

+Software:
+* Docker

+Python3 libraries:
+* matplotlib
+* numpy
+* shapely

 ## Deployment

 Modify the *.env* file to change the credentials.